dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ### Default template for FlyoutItems

-The default `DataTemplate` used for each <xref:Microsoft.Maui.Controls.FlyoutItem> is shown below:
+The default <xref:Microsoft.Maui.Controls.DataTemplate> used for each <xref:Microsoft.Maui.Controls.FlyoutItem> is shown below:

 ```xaml
 <DataTemplate x:Key="FlyoutTemplate">